Why Machine Footprint Matters When Moving Mulch or Soil

 That is where machine footprint becomes the bottleneck.

-Wheelbarrows Are Strong in Tight Placement Areas
+4. Wheelbarrows Are Strong in Final Placement

 A wheelbarrow is still one of the best tools for final placement.